kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/gke/_index.en.md

 ![GKE credentials](/img/kubermatic/master/tutorials/external_clusters/gke_credentials.png "GKE credentials")

 You should see the list of all available clusters.
 Select the one and click the `Import Cluster` button.
 Clusters can be imported only once in a single project.
-The same cluster can be imported for the other projects.
+The same cluster can be imported in multiple projects.

 ![Select GKE cluster](/img/kubermatic/master/tutorials/external_clusters/select_gke_cluster.png "Select GKE cluster")